Can We Solve the Climate Crisis Without Ending Capitalism?

 The fact that almost everyone is now taking an interest in climate change has only rendered the perennial political question of ‘what is to be done?’ all the more contentious.
 For some, the answer is often self-evident: we must rapidly change the rules of the game, or else we will destroy the biosphere which sustains our species and life as we know it.
 But for billionaires like Gates, who have an enormous stake in the current system, this remains unfathomable.

 Yet this does not mean that the Microsoft co-founder has nothing meaningful to contribute on the subject.
 Indeed, those who are most serious about the problem of climate crisis often neglect the technical aspects of a transition to ‘net zero’ because of their focus, instead, on the transformation of our economic and political systems; the belief that everything must change hardly lends itself to an obsession with iterative, incremental progress.
 Gates’ value, then, resides less in the answers he offers than the questions he asks.
-His new book, , is not about political abstraction or strategy, but what is technically necessary to reach net zero by the middle of this century.
+His new book, How to Avoid a Climate Disaster, is not about political abstraction or strategy, but what is technically necessary to reach net zero by the middle of this century.
 Put another way, Gates’ concern is not the why of decarbonisation, but the how.

 Gates’ practical orientation does not mean he downplays the scale of the impending ecological crisis.
 Indeed when forecasting temperature rises by 2100 Gates anticipates “between 4 and 8 degrees Celsius” in the absence of decisive action.
 Meanwhile, he says, in “the next decade or two” the economic damage caused by climate change will “likely be as bad as having a Covid-sized pandemic every ten years”.